This blog post is the last article in a six-part series on Jenkins configuration as code.

 One major issue we had implementing this is we only want to exports elements that are not in the default state, to avoid creating a huge YAML dump.
 In doing so, you can discover the actual changes in this YAML export when you make some changes using the web UI.

 This is the lazy way to discover the YAML syntax and to get ready within minutes with Jenkins configuration as code.

-Due to internal Jenkins glitches, the export can’t be used as-is to create a Jenkins master clone, and the YAML stream could include some warnings about the failure to export data.
+Due to internal Jenkins glitches, the export can’t be used as-is to create a Jenkins controller clone, and the YAML stream could include some warnings about the failure to export data.
 At least, you can use it as a basis to write your own YAML configuration file.